wwevo/7dtd-chrani-server/README.md

     periodically scans for new players and stores the data in a sqlite3 database

+The player-observer (background task)

+    we know EVERYTHING ABOUT YOU!

-together with player-positions and chat commands, we are free to develop bot-functions like conditional teleporting and setting up a home-zone for example
+together with player-positions and chat commands, we are free to develop bot-functions like conditional teleporting and setting up a home-zone for example. with the new player-observer, we can do real time tracking of players, keeping them in the lobby for example

 assuming you have installed the Serverfixes and Coppi's mod:

 **here is a brief overview of what is working at this time**
 * the bot says hello when it is started. in color!
 * chat commands (anything start starts with /) will be supressed
+* the lobby, if it has been set, will keep unauthorized players inside, porting them back if they try to leave

 **the following commands and actions are available at this time:**
 * greeting new players, welcoming back old ones